rOpenGov/eurostat/README.md

 contributors](https://github.com/rOpenGov/eurostat/graphs/contributors)!
 Further contributions are very welcome.
 You can, for instance:

-  * Provide feedback, suggestions and bug reports, preferably via [issue tracker](https://github.com/ropengov/eurostat/issues) or by e-mail.
+  * Provide feedback, suggestions and bug reports, preferably via [issue tracker](https://github.com/ropengov/eurostat/issues) or by direct e-mail to the package authors
   * Fork and [send pull requests](https://github.com/ropengov/eurostat/) to the functions, vignettes, documentation, tests, or use cases.
   * Star us on the project page